zhouzusheng/chromium.bb/README.md

 * Setup your build environment, as per [these instructions](http://www.chromium.org/developers/how-tos/build-instructions-windows).
+  You'll need to follow the instructions for VS2010.
 * Run the following command from inside the top-level 'chromium/' directory:

             gclient runhooks